mindis/multimap/docs/overview.md

 "c" -> 18, 19, 20, 21, 22, 23, 24
 ```

 Putting a key-value pair into the map adds the value to the end of the list associated with the key.
 If no such list already exists it will be created.
-Looking up a key then returns a read-only iterator to this list.
-If the key does not exist or the associated list is empty, the iterator won't yield any value.
+Looking up the key returns a read-only iterator to this list.
+If the key does not exist or the associated list is empty, the iterator is empty, i.e. it won't yield any value.

 Removing a value from a list means to mark it as deleted, so that iterators will ignore such values.
-Removed values will remain on disk until an [optimization](#optimization) operation has been run.
+Removed values will remain on disk until an [optimize](#multimap-optimize) operation has been run.

-Replacing a value is implemented as a remove operation of the value in question followed by a put operation of the new value.
-In other words the replacement does not happen in-place since the new value is appended to the end of the list.
-Similar to the physical removal of deleted values, an [optimization](#optimization) operation has to be run to bring the values in certain order back again.
+Replacing a value is implemented in terms of removing the old value followed by putting the new value.
+As a consequence, the new value always appears at the end of the list.
+Values that have been replaced also remain on disk and can only be deleted physically by running an [optimize](#multimap-optimize) operation.
+The same is true to bring the values in certain order back again after performing replace operations.

-Jump to [Q&A](#qa) if you want to know the rationale behind these design decisions.

 ## Block Organization